-- Industry results have continued to show underwriting gains on both a calendar year and an accident year basis - During NCCI's 2008 filing season, for those states in which NCCI provides ratemaking services, more than threequarters of the filed rate / loss cost changes were decreases; the remainder either had no change or were increases - Current economic and market conditions may impact workers compensation results - Actuaries must be aware of changing environments, how pricing tools are used, and how that will impact results - Actuaries must communicate findings with management gement Seminar - Workers Compensation Ratemaking-An Overview - CAS 2009 Ratemaking and Product Management Seminar - Workers Compensation Raten
+- Beginning in 2008, underwriting gains were no longer present on either a calendar year or an accident year basis - During NCCI's 2010 filing season, for those states in which NCCI provides ratemaking services, just more than half of the filed rate / loss cost level changes were decreases; the remainder either had no change or were increases - Current economic and market conditions may impact workers compensation results - Actuaries must be aware of changing environments, how pricing tools are used, and how that will impact results - Actuaries must communicate findings with management

 Thank You for Your Attention!
 Questions/Comments?
+New Creans and Product Management Seminar - Workers Compensation Ratemaking - An Overview - GAS 2011 Ratemaking and